Satin Pellionia (Pellionia pulchra) Care, Pruning, Propagation and Common Problems

 Repot Satin Pellionia during the growing season only when the plant has become extremely pot-bound as it grows best when the roots are confined.

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and eventual loss of the plant.
-Check out these Self Watering Planters with Drainage Hole on Amazon.
+Use a pot one size larger than the current one and ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot.
+Check out these self watering planters on Amazon.

 Pruning

-Pruning Satin Pellionia is easy as it involves pinching any flower buds as they appear.
+Pruning Satin Pellionia involves pinching any flower buds as they appear.
 The flowers require a lot of nourishment from the plant which may affect its proper growth.

 Propagation